osohq/oso/docs/understand/auth-fundamentals.rst

   ``actor`` may perform ``action`` on ``resource``

+..
+REVIEW ME: The Polar VM is doing the matching here, so it is the thing that answers in this sentence.
+This sentence is describing unification, which is a behavior of Polar.
+Polar is probably the right term here.

 Polar answers an authorization query by matching the supplied ``actor``, ``action``, and ``resource`` arguments with the parameters of ``allow`` rules specified in the policy.

+..
+ALTERNATIVE PHRASING
+..
+The ``oso.allow()`` method in the oso library executes a Polar query for to
+.. perform authorization.
+Polar matches the supplied ``actor``, ``action``, and
+.. ``resource`` arguments with the parameters of ``allow`` rules specified in the
+.. policy.

 .. _airport: